rbagchi/git-dataframe-tools/PLAN.md

 *   **3: Medium:** Requires some refactoring and careful testing.
 *   **4: High:** A significant refactoring or a new feature.
 *   **5: Major:** A major architectural change or a rewrite of a core component.

+## Development Process

+For each task, the following iterative development process is used:

+1.  **Detailed Steps:** The task is broken down into small, detailed, low-effort steps.
+2.  **Test After Each Step:** After each step is completed, all unit tests are run to ensure that no regressions have been introduced.
+3.  **Quality Checks:** At the conclusion of the entire task, `ruff` and `mypy` are run to ensure that the code adheres to quality standards.